Moths of North Carolina

 Click on graph to enlarge

-Flight Comments: Monroe (1986) reported that the adults fly from mid-May until late August, which is consistent with our records from North Carolina.
+Flight Comments: Hodges (1986) reported that the adults fly from mid-May until late August, which is consistent with our records from North Carolina.

 Habitats and Life History

-Observation Methods: The adults are occasionally found at lights.
+Observation Methods: The adults are occasionally found at lights, and the larvae can be found in leaf folds on goldenrods and asters.
 More information is needed on host use and the larval life history for North Carolina populations.

 Wikipedia